U.S. flag

 The Evaluation Officer

-The Evaluation Officer, and supporting staff, are responsible for the Departmental assessments of the coverage, quality, methods, effectiveness, and independence of their statistics, evaluation, research, and analysis efforts.
-The assessment is intended to help agencies measure their ability and infrastructure to carry out evidence-building activities like foundational fact finding, performance measurement, policy analysis, and program evaluation.
-Additionally, the officer is responsible for coordinating and releasing a Departmental Learning Agenda.
-The Learning Agenda identifies, prioritizes, and establishes strategies to develop evidence to answer important short- and long-term questions including strategic questions about how the agency meets its mission and operational questions.
-These documents are developed as part of the Departmental strategic planning process.
-Also, the officer leads the development of an Annual Evaluation Plan that lists the priority evaluations that will be conducted primarily within a fiscal year and are funded in the budget for that year.
-Finally, the Evaluation Officer is responsible for overseeing the completion of the agency’s Evidence Submission which the Department is required to provide as a part of their budget submission to the Office of Management and Budget (OMB).
+The Evaluation Officer and supporting staff are responsible for the Departmental assessments of the coverage, quality, methods, effectiveness, and independence of their statistics, evaluation, research, and analysis efforts.
+The assessment is intended to help agencies measure their ability and infrastructure to carry out evidence-building activities like foundational fact-finding, performance measurement, policy analysis, and program evaluation.
+The Capacity Assessment is developed as part of the Departmental strategic planning process.
+Also, the officer leads the development of an Annual Evidence Plan that lists the priority evaluations that will be conducted primarily within a fiscal year and are funded in the budget for that year.

 Program Evaluation